orientino/orientino.github.io/_pages/about.md

 social: true  # includes social icons
 ---

 Welcome!
-I am a first year PhD student in the [Security and Trust of Software Systems](https://satoss.uni.lu/) group at the [University of Luxembourg](https://www.uni.lu/).
-My research focuses on trustworthy machine learning focusing on distribution shift, robustness and privacy risks.
-I am interested in studying deep learning from the theoretical aspects while also learning about cool practical applications to science domains such as healthcare.
+I am a first-year Ph.D. student in the [Security and Trust of Software Systems](https://satoss.uni.lu/) group at the [University of Luxembourg](https://www.uni.lu/).
+My research focuses on trustworthy machine learning, specifically on the robustness, distribution shifts, and privacy risks of neural networks.

 Born in China and raised in Italy, I received my education at the [University of Pisa](https://di.unipi.it/) in Computer Science.
-During the last year of my studies, I collaborated with the [DAML](https://www.cs.cit.tum.de/en/daml/home/) group in Munich and interned at [Amazon Music](https://music.amazon.com/) in Berlin.
-Feel free to contact me for anything! :)
+During my studies, I collaborated with the [DAML](https://www.cs.cit.tum.de/en/daml/home/) group in Munich and interned at [Amazon](https://music.amazon.com/) in Berlin.
+Feel free to contact me for a chat!